 - From any device, you will be able to derive as many different parameters as you want.
 For example, from a Gas Massflow (m3), you can get Gas normalised massflow (Nm3) and Gas Energy (kWh).

-- On the form, focus on [Optional] Derived parameters.
+- On the form, go to the section [Optional] Derived parameters and click on Add.

 - Example: Derived parameter - If you need to do some operations during the bypass, use the following configuration (with your own correct factors):